mdrahiem/quiz-gen/README.md

 # Quiz Card Generator

-A React application that converts content from Word or PDF documents into quiz flashcards, with the ability to download cards as images.
+A React application that converts content from Word or PDF documents into quiz flashcards with AI-powered multiple-choice questions, allowing users to download cards as images.

 ## Features

-- Upload Word (.docx) documents
+- Upload Word (.docx) or PDF documents
-- Automatically generate quiz questions from document content
+- Generate multiple-choice quiz questions from document content
+- AI-powered question generation using Perplexity Sonar API
-- Browse through flashcards with question and answer sides
+- Interactive flashcards with question and answer sides
 - Download flashcards as PNG images
 - Modern, responsive UI with TailwindCSS